Pets in Pennsbury

 All Pets Must Be Registered Yearly In The Borough Office

-Pet registration is free when accomplished during the month of January or within 30 days of the animal's arrival in Pennsbury.
+Pet registration, dogs and cats, is free when registered during the month of January or within 30 days of the animal’s arrival in Pennsbury.
 Thereafter, the fee for registration is $25.
-A current rabies vaccination certificate must be presented.
-A tag will be issued which is to be fastened to your pets collar or harness.
-The tag must be worn anytime the animal is "off the exclusive premises of it's owners."
-One of the main reasons for registration is should your pet "escape" and is found by another resident, the police, or our animal control personnel, it may be returned as quickly as possible without the chance of the animal being destroyed.
-Do yourself and your pet a favor.....register!
-All dog owners please take note.
-Allegheny County also requires you to register your dog with the County.
-Applications are available at the Borough Office.
+A current rabies vaccination certificate must be presented for registration.
+A tag will be issued which is to be fastened to your pet’s collar or harness.
+Registering your pet ensures that a lost pet when found can be returned to its owner as quickly as possible.

-All pets must be kept under restraint either by a leash, not to exceed eight feet in length and held by a responsible person, or be kept within the exclusive premises of its owner.
-This means whenever a pet is outside of it's unit, no matter what the reason, it must be on a leash!
-Animals may not be tied up to any object.
+All pets must be restrained by a leash, not to exceed eight feet in length, and held by a responsible person at all times.
 Do not tie or chain animals to trees, doorknobs or other outside objects.
 The leash must be in your hand!
+Fines will be imposed for anyone violating this ordinance.

-Excessive, continuous, or untimely barking, molesting passersby, chasing vehicles, habitually attacking other domestic animals, or trespassing upon public or private property in such a manner as to damage property shall be deemed a nuisance.
-This will mean at date with a judge and costly fines.
+Excessive, continuous, or untimely barking, attacking passersby, chasing vehicles, habitually attacking other domestic animals, or trespassing upon public or private property in such a manner as to damage property shall be deemed a nuisance.
+This will result in costly fines.